 Everyone should know by now that you need to prepare for retirement.
 But what people don’t always know how to plan for retirement and what the best retirement investment strategies might be.
 Whether you’re just starting out in your 20s or reaching the pinnacle of your career, you should start investing for retirement right away.
 In this article, we’ll walk you through the top strategies for retirement planning.
 Then, we’ll reveal the top tips on how to invest your retirement savings.
 You’ll learn not just how to save for retirement, but then put those savings to work so that they grow while you sleep.

 5 Essential Retirement Planning Strategies

 Retirement planning requires some forward thinking, and it’s never too early or too late to get started.
-The right strategy will depend on where you are in your career and your future goals.
+The best retirement investments will depend on where you are in your career and your future goals.
 Often, your retirement management plans will evolve over time.
 Here are five key steps to follow as you begin your retirement planning:

 Establish A Timeline: The age you want to retire will serve as the starting point for any future plans.
 First, it lets you know how much time you have to prepare your finances.
 Next, it allows you to analyze investment potential with your ideal timing in mind.
 This will be crucial when finances get involved.

 Estimate Spending Needs: Almost every retirement planning tool out there will ask what you want your income to be after retirement.
 This number again will serve as a baseline for your planning.
 Try to create realistic expectations, and leave room for unexpected costs such as medical expenses or travel.

 Look At The Numbers: As you prepare to build a retirement portfolio, consider the potential tax implications.
 Many investment options, such as IRAs, have options to choose to be taxed now or in the future when you withdraw the funds.
 Also take time to consider how certain investment gains are taxed, as this will impact your future returns.